-Our chickens are grown for the most part out on our pasture.
+Our chickens and turkeys are grown for the most part out on our pasture.
 When they arrive at the farm they are one day old and live the first few weeks indoors where we can keep them warm.
 Once they have grown a full set of feathers we put them out on pasture in movable pens, sometimes called chicken tractors.
-We are using the pen design developed by Joel Salatin.
-You can check out his pens and how they work in this Youtube video.
-Out on pasture, our chickens will be able to get fresh air, sunshine, and fresh protein in the form of insects and other creepy crawlies.
-We move the chickens to fresh pasture every morning.
+Here’s one example and how they work in this Youtube video.
+Out on pasture, our birds will be able to get fresh air, sunshine, and fresh protein in the form of insects and other creepy crawlies.
+We move the poultry to fresh pasture every morning.

 The grain that we feed our chickens is free of Genetically Modified Organisms(GMOs).
 Most feeds that are not Certified Organic are now adulterated with genetically modified corn and soybeans.
+All of our grains are sourced as locally as possible.
 Genetically modified crops fall into two major categories:

 - They are modified to be resistant to herbicide.
 These crops encourage the use of chemical herbicides to knock down all living plants except that crop since it has a resistance to the herbicide. or